 Usually signal to the staff to stop, pick what you want and pay with cash.
 They will be able to give change for small sums of money; for larger sums, they will ask you to wait a few minutes until they finish selling and get the change from somewhere else in order to return it to you.

 1. Halal food(清真餐) is also available on the dining car.
 Ask the staff for it if needed.

 2. Almost all meals are Chinese style and only simple types of snacks are available.
 Besides, there is no English speaking staff on the trains; one can only have what the eye can see.

 So you are advised to buy food in advance if you are unaccustomed to Chinese food.
 There are some restaurants like KFC, MacDonald and so on, right inside some high-speed rail stations.

 3. Free light snacks are provided to passengers on the 1st and higher classes, including superior and business class; free boxed meals around lunch and dinner time are provided to passengers on business class.

 4. Prepare enough cash (RMB or HKD) to buy food on trains.

-From July 17, 2017, passengers of high-speed trains are able to order meals online at 27 railway stations through 12306.com and app.
+Passengers of high-speed trains are able to order meals online at 27 railway stations through 12306.com and app.

 The 27 high-speed train railway stations are: Shanghai Hongqiao, Xi’an North, Hangzhou East, Jinan West, Wuhan and Hankou, Nanjing South, Changchun and Changchun West, Shenyang North, Shijiazhuang, Tianjin West, Zhengzhou East, Hefei South, Nanchang West, Fuzhou and Fuzhou South, Xiamen North, Changsha South, Guangzhou South, Nanning East, Chengdu East, Chongqing North, Guiyang North, Lanzhou West and Xining railway station.